The Microtransat Challenge

 Q: Why is the finish line so long?

 A: We originally planned to finish between Martinique and St. Lucia as these are legally part of France it would be easy to transport the boats back to Europe without any import taxes.
 However several teams from outside the European Union have now joined and for them it is easier to finish in other places such as Florida.
 Therefore we have defined the finish line to be at 60 degrees west and between 10 (approximately 100km east of Trinidad and Tobago) and 25 degrees north (approximately 1200km east of the Bahamas).
 In order to prevent somebody accidentally drifting across the finish line each team must designate a circle 50km wide which they will aim for, they will only be considered to have completed when they hit this circle even if they cross the finish line somewhere else.
+When the West to East route was introduced in 2013, a similar length start and finish line were created to make the two routes comparable in difficulty.

-Q: My boat is longer than 4 metres, can I compete ?
+Q: My boat is longer than 2.4 metres, can I compete ?

 Q: Are multi-hull's allowed or is the competition restricted to mono-hulls only?